 Below, we break down the formulas for each calculation — with worked examples — and link to free tools that do the math automatically.

 The formula depends on the odds format.
 All three formats produce the same payout — they are just different ways of expressing the same number.
-For a full breakdown of when each format is used and how to convert between them, see our odds conversion guide.
+For a detailed breakdown of every format with extensive tables and parlay math, see our Complete Betting Payouts Guide.

 Decimal Odds (Europe, Australia)